opendr-eu/opendr/docs/reference/engine-target.md

 Bases: `engine.target.Target`

 The Category target is used for 1-of-K classification problems.
 It contains the predicted class or ground truth and optionally the prediction confidence.

 The [Category](#class_engine.target.Category) class has the following public methods and attributes:
-#### Category(data, confidence=None)
+#### Category(prediction, confidence=None)
 Construct a new [Category](#class_engine.target.Category).
-- *data* is a class integer.
+- *prediction* is a class integer.
 - *confidence* is an optional one-dimensional array / tensor of class probabilitiess.